mvolkmann/blog/src/turso.md

 ## Write Details

-When a record is written, the `last_replication_index` is immediately returned from the primary.
+When a record is written from a replica, the `last_replication_index` is immediately returned from the primary.
 At this point the current replica has not yet been updated.

-When a record is read, the `last_replication_index` value is added to the read request.
+When a record is read from a replica, the `last_replication_index` value is added to the read request.
-If the primary has a lower `last_replication_index` then the request is forwarded to the primary.
+If the replica has a lower `last_replication_index` then the request is forwarded to the primary.
 This can result in increased latency for reads until the replica catches up.
 But it guarantees that reads from a replica will always get the data that was most recently written from the same replica.

 Replication tends to be very fast, so this is not typically an issue.

 ## Setup